-In June 2010, the Director of Education for the Thames Valley District School Board Bill Tucker launched the Director’s Community Task Force on Anti-Bullying to gather new ideas to combat bullying behavior in our community.
+In June 2010, Director of Education for the Thames Valley District School Board Bill Tucker launched the Director’s Community Task Force on Anti-Bullying to gather new ideas to combat bullying behaviour in our community.
 Fifteen agencies throughout Thames Valley including police and justice, Children’s Aid Societies, health professionals, the media, parent groups and anti-bullying coalitions spent a year sharing and learning from each other.
-It was agreed the problem of bullying in our schools is a societal problem and the entire community needs work together to end bullying behaviour.
+It was agreed that bullying in our schools is a societal problem and the entire community needs to work together to end this bullying behaviour.

 The Task Force’s Report to the Community, released on June 28, 2011, highlights how each organization will address the issue of bullying in the future.
 A number of groups have taken the opportunity to refine what they are already doing, while others have used the report as a springboard for new initiatives within their organizations and with other community partners.